wahhapen/dept-assesment/README.md

 ## 🚀 Quick start

 1. **Clone repository and install dependencies using comand below in project's directory**
+   <p>it's recommended to use the Node version whose status is Active LTS</p>

    ```
    npm install
    ```

 2. **To start site locally run next comand**

    ```